Part 2 of Our Series on GLP-1 Nutrition and Dietary Counseling

 GLP-1 receptor agonists are a relatively recent development in the diet and nutrition scene.
 Although developed originally in the 1990s, the drugs were rolled out slowly and initially only used for treatment of type 2 diabetes and other specific medical conditions.

-Saxenda was the first of these approved for treatment specifically of obesity.
-A liraglutide closely related to the semaglutide found in Wegovy, Saxenda didn’t deliver quite the same bang for the buck.
+Saxenda was the first of these approved for the treatment of obesity.
+A liraglutide closely related to the semaglutide found in Wegovy and Saxenda didn’t deliver quite the same bang for the buck.
 It also tended to have more unpleasant side effects.

 But there’s no reason to think that Wegovy will be the end of the line.
-Medications like Mounjaro and Zepbound are also becoming popular, using a mechanism that combines GLP-1 with another hormone and may ultimately be even more effective.
+Medications like Mounjaro and Zepbound are also gaining popularity, utilizing a mechanism that combines GLP-1 with another hormone and may ultimately prove even more effective.
 Highly trained nutritionists working with Wegovy and Ozempic will find that almost all their experience translates easily to the new generation of medications, however.